 As I write this article, we have not had a significant market correction since the 2007 – 2009 financial crisis.
 That is almost eight years without a loss of 20% or more.
 This is a very good time to take a look at how much money your investment portfolio could lose when the next downturn occurs.

 Once you understand how much of a loss your investments could experience, it is important to decide if you can or cannot tolerate that loss.

 What do I mean by risk tolerance?

-Risk is not the variations we all experience in the daily, weekly and monthly gyrations of the typical stock market.
+The risk is not the variations we all experience in the daily, weekly and monthly gyrations of the typical stock market.
 Rather, it is how much your investments are going to drop the next time the stock market loses 40% to 50% of its value?
 That is what I call risk.

 How do you react to risk?

 Think about how risk affects you.
-Most people are much more loss adverse than they are motivated by possible gains.
-Given the choice of a heads or tails single flip of a coin: heads you win $200 tails you lose $100.
+Most people are much more loss averse than they are motivated by possible gains.
+Given the choice of heads or tails single flip of a coin: heads you win $200 tails you lose $100.
 The majority of people will not take that bet even though they have a fifty-fifty chance of doubling their money.

-Everybody has their own comfort levels or limits with risk, and you need to understand what your limits are before a correction occurs.
+Everybody has their comfort levels or limits with risk, and you need to understand what your limits are before a correction occurs.
 One of the biggest mistakes you can commit is to make adjustments to your portfolio after the market is in the midst of a correction.